 READ THIS NEXT: The 7 Best Dogs for Beginners, Vets Say.

 With no need for house training or a walking schedule, fish are one of the easiest animals to take on as a first-time pet parent, period.
 And according to experts, they're also well suited for anyone who may have to head out of town often—especially if they can get help from a friend, roommate, or neighbor while they are gone.

-Other experts agree with the idea of an aquatic companion.
 "They don't need much space, don't make a lot of noise, are easy to feed, and are low maintenance for constant travelers," Deepanshu Bedi, marketing director of animal care company Holistapet, tells Best Life.
 "Besides, staring at swimming fish can be therapeutic and make you feel good when you do get to spend time at home."

 While they may not be for everyone, those looking for a pet that's relatively well-suited to an owner's heavy travel schedule should consider heading to the reptile section of their pet store.

 "Most adult snakes can be left alone for a week as long as they have been fed for at least two days before leaving and they have access to drinking water," Pierre Cab, founder and owner of Reptile Craze, tells Best Life.
 "Snakes will not get stressed or lonely even if you leave them for a long time as they are solitary reptiles.
 This makes them perfect pets for constant travelers as it is highly unlikely for them to encounter any problems, even when unattended," adding that lights and heaters should still be set to timers to make sure the enclosure is providing the healthiest environment for them.